- PASS ALL FOUR PARTS OF CPA EXAMINATION: with at least a 75% within 18 month rolling period.

 - TOTAL REQUIRED HOURS: 150 semester or 200 quarter hours

-- TOTAL UPPER DIVISION ACCOUNTING HOURS: 36 semester or 54 quarter to include the following: Taxation, Auditing, Financial, Cost/Managerial and Accounting Info Systems.
+- TOTAL UPPER DIVISION ACCOUNTING HOURS: 30 semester or 45 quarter hours to include the following: Taxation, Auditing, Financial, and Cost/Managerial.

 Other important information: These requirements include the requirements to sit for the CPA exam under the 120 semester or 160 quarter hour rule.